<- All posts

 BudibaseUI

-Budibase is an open source low-code platform, bringing together everything required to build internal tools and custom business apps, such as; dashboards, admin panels, approval apps, customer portals, and everything in between.
+Budibase is an open source low-code platform, bringing together everything required to build internal tools and custom business apps, such as; forms, admin panels, approval apps, portals, and everything in between.
 Within minutes, transform data and processes into powerful internal tools.

 It’s the ideal open-source software development solution for building user interfaces, web application development, and more - and it’s totally free and open-source.